endoflife-date/endoflife.date/products/wordpress.md

 The only officially supported and actively maintained version of WordPress is the latest one.

-Security updates are backported to older releases when possible, but the Wordpress team offers no guarantee and no timeframe.
+Security updates are backported to older releases when possible, but the WordPress team offers no guarantee and no timeframe.
 Moreover, versions below 4.1 [are guaranteed to not get security updates](https://wordpress.org/news/2022/09/dropping-security-updates-for-wordpress-versions-3-7-through-4-0/).